Questions About Other Coursework

 Answer: We hope that you’re using your time at Princeton to explore new possibilities, and generally just expand your perspective – every course that you take is a course that is informing your perspective as a future health professional!
-More specifically, though, you might consider the personal competencies outside of the sciences that medical educators think are important (described in our “Preparing for a Career in the Health Professions” handout)– some of these competency areas can be developed through classroom exposure.
+In addition, you might consider the core personal competencies that medical educators think are important (described in our “Preparing for a Career in the Health Professions” handout)– some of these competency areas can be developed through classroom exposure.
 For example, you could expand your cultural competence by examining the diversity in race, ethnicity, socio-economic status, age, religion, etc., within the society that you hope to serve as a physician.
 Many of the GHP electives (including Mortality at the Margins: Race, Inequality and Health Policy in the US, GHP 409, and Health and Human Rights, WWS 453) will expand your cultural competence in a health care context.
 Oral communication skills can be honed in small, discussion-based courses.
 Teamwork and service orientation might be cultivated in a course that offers a service component through the Community-Based Learning Initiatives program.
 Your written communication skills will be critical when preparing your applications, so if you know that you struggle with writing, take courses that help you improve.
-Additionally, there are a number of courses outside of the science departments that offer a perspective on health and health care from a social science or humanities perspective.
+In addition to the sciences, there are a number of courses that offer unique perspectives on health and health care from a social science or humanities perspective.
 We looked through the course offerings and identified a number of these courses, which are compiled in every semester in our Health-Related Courses document on our website and available in the HPA office.

 Question: Dear HPA: When do you suggest retaking a class?
 And if I repeat the class how does it affect my GPA?